allisontharp/techtrek/source/_posts/Building-an-Angular-Web-App-Part-2.md

 ```typescript
 import * as localforage from "localforage";
 ```
 The local database is an offline key value pair system.
-If you try to write to an item that already exists, it will overwrite it (I believe with the exception of actual databases).
+If you try to write to a database row that already exists, it will overwrite that item.

 Line 2 in the setAllPokemon function above creates a database with the name of the provided region if it doesn't exist.
 If a database with that name already exists, it will grab the data in the database.
 To add an item to the database, we simply need to call `db.setItem`.